 While a locally incorporated company or a branch of a foreign insurance company can conduct insurance business in the Macao SAR, a representative office of a foreign insurance company, on the other hand, is prohibited from transacting insurance business.

-Regarding the insurance intermediary sector, the Insurance Agents and Brokers Ordinance also makes it compulsory for any person, individual of body corporate, wishing to conduct insurance intermediary business in the Macao SAR to obtain the necessary licence.
+Regarding the insurance intermediary sector, the Legal framework for the carrying on of insurance intermediary business also makes it compulsory for any person or individual of body corporate wishing to conduct insurance intermediary business in the Macao SAR to obtain the necessary license.

-Under this Ordinance, insurance intermediaries are classified into three categories:
+Under the Legal framework for the carrying on of insurance intermediary business, insurance intermediaries are classified into three categories:

 - Insurance Agents: Either individuals or corporate entities who act in the name of and on behalf of one or more insurers;